 So, if you plan to visit anytime soon, then you’re in luck because we’ve gone out of our way to create a complete guide of beaches in Dubrovnik for you.
 It includes an overview of some important aspects of beaches and a list of the 12 best ones that you can visit.

 We wanted to keep it as close to each other as possible, so Beaches on Mljet Island (like Saplunara Beach) won’t be included in this list…

 Do enjoy your read, and we hope to see you sooner than later, with that’s going on around the world nowadays.

-Want to explore best Dubrovnik beaches?
-Make sure to check our Dubrovnik tours!
+Want to explore best beaches in Dubrovnik?
+Make sure to check our tours!

 Are There Any Sandy Beaches in Dubrovnik?

 If you’re someone who loves going to beaches that mainly consist of long stretches of sand, then beaches in Dubrovnik will most likely disappoint you.
-Most of Croatia’s coastline is rocky.
+Most of Croatia’s coastline is rocky with predominantly shingle beaches.
 However, there still are a few “sandy” beaches in the city of Dubrovnik.
 Sandy, in this case, means a mixture of powdery sand with a lot of smooth rocks and pebbles.